antonioscardace/antonioscardace/README.md

 Few info about me:
 * Computer Science Student at University of Catania (IT) 📚🎓.
-* My main interestes are: Algorithms and Data Structures, Security, and NLP.
+* My main interestes are: Algorithms and Data Structures, Software Engineering, Security, and NLP.
 * Passionate about Movies and Politics.